Lightnet/hyperbee_gunjs/README.md

 # Created By: Lightnet

 # Information:
-  Prototype hyerbee and gun.js server.

-  Note need more better handle array.
   Just sample test.

-  To test how get and put for gun to set and get from hyerbee.
+  Prototype build for peer to peer network on nodejs npm pear package (https://docs.pears.com).
+To develop on hyperbee as database and gun.js graph node tree.
+Since gun.js can be use as server and client to handle app.

-  Idea by using the peer to peer network from npm "pear". https://docs.pears.com
+  Idea by using the peer to peer secure network.
 ```
 Pear loads applications remotely from peers and allows anyone to create and share applications with peers.
 ```
- One of the reason is without need certs.
-Just base on peer to peer network.
+ One of the reason is without need certs on web site hosting.
+Just used on peer to peer network.
 Is what I think.
 Since it secure network and keys from pear packages.

+ Note need more better handle array.

 # Install:
 ```